nickoala/telepot/README.md

 - blocking methods (e.g. `sendMessage()`) are now coroutines, and should be called with `yield from`
 - delegation is achieved by coroutine and task

-Because of that (and this is true for asynchronous Python in general), a lot of methods will not work in the interactive Python interpreter like regular functions would.
+Because of that (and this is true of asynchronous Python in general), a lot of methods will not work in the interactive Python interpreter like regular functions would.
 They will have to be driven by an event loop.

 #### Skeleton, by extending the basic `Bot`